dmaivel/sharedgl/README.md

 make
 ```

-Additionally, `libsharedgl.so` needs to be moved into the guest for preloading.
+Additionally, `libGL.so.1` needs to be moved into the guest for library loading.

 ## Windows
 For windows clients, the Windows VirtIO Drivers need to be installed, which can be found [here](https://fedorapeople.org/groups/virt/virtio-win/direct-downloads/upstream-virtio/).
 (Navigate to `...\virtio-win-upstream\Win10\amd64\`, right click on `ivshmem.inf`, and press `Install`).